mandarini/SimpleMap/README.md

 ## Why won't just adding the `<script>` from the GMJSAPI in my `<head>` won't work?

-Because, when the script is loaded, it tries to call a global function named "initMap".
-Since this function is not defined globally anywhere, it throws an error.
-What we do here, is we call the script after we have defined an initMap function and added it to the window object.
-This way, we are sure than when it is called, it is defined.
-One more thing we are certain about, in this case, is that when we try to load the map, calling the google object, it will be defined, too.
+Because it is loaded asynchronously, and we don't know when it the maps object is loaded.

+What we do here, is we add the script within the head tag and we add an event listener to it.
+Once the script is loaded, we call the window.google.maps object! :)

+Essentially, we create a function that loads the script.
+In that function, we pass a callback function that will be called when the script is indeed loaded.
+Once the script is loaded, we can use the google maps object.

 It is just a simpler and more secure way of integrating the Google Maps JS API in your Angular application.

 _Disclaimer: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0._
-_Thanks: Thanks to [kavaliev](https://github.com/kamaliev/google-maps-angular2) because I used a part of a script from their library and for providing me with inspiration_